hoetzgit/dewheater/README.md

   "debug": true                        # debug on/off

 "dewHeaterPin": 23, # Dew Heater relay control pin, BCM mode

-  "dewHeaterCutinOffset": 1.0,         # Dew Heater cut-in (on) offset in degrees C. This offset is relative to the dew point.
+"dewHeaterCutinOffset": 1.0, # Dew Heater cut-in (on) offset in degrees C. This offset is added to the calculated dew point.

-  "dewHeaterCutoutOffset": 1.0,        # Dew Heater cut-out (off) offset in degrees C. This offset is relative to the dew point.
+"dewHeaterCutoutOffset": 1.0, # Dew Heater cut-out (off) offset in degrees C. This offset is added to the calculated dew point.

 "dewHeaterMaxTemp": 35, # Dew Heater max temp, dew heater relay is opened if this temp is reached, but control is not shutdown thus the dew heater relay may be closed later if a set point is met.

 "dewHeaterMinTemp": 3, # Dew Heater min temp, dew heater relay closed at this temp regardless of dew point calculations.
-This parameter is intended to force
-                                         the dew heater on in cold conditions regardless of whether the dew point has been reached.
+This parameter is intended to force the dew heater on in cold conditions regardless of whether the dew point has been reached.

 "dewHeaterMaxTimeOn": 6.5, # Maximum time limit for dew heater relay to be in an "on" state.
 Time is specified in decimal hours.
 When this time limit is exceeded the relay will be turned off with "Force=True".
 To reset, restart dewheater service.
 This is a safety feature intended to prevent the dew heater from staying on indefinitely.
+If dewHeaterMaxTimeOn equals zero then no check of maximum on time is performed (effectively max time on is infinite).

 "dewHeaterOnOffDelay": 5, # Delay between on/off cycle, used only by dewheatertest.py

   "dewPtCheckDelay": 5                 # Time in seconds to wait between each dew point calculation (this includes reading the DHT sensor and making the dew point calculation).